ecotte/Fabric-Monitoring-RTI/README.md

 The following Fabric items are deployed and used:
 - Eventstreams:
+   - CapacityUtilizationEvents
-   - CapacityUtilizationEvents: For the RTH Capacity Events
+      - For the RTH Capacity Events
+   - GatewayMonitoringHeartbeat
-   - GatewayMonitoringHeartbeat: To receive the gateway heartbeat
+      - To receive the gateway heartbeat
+   - GatewayMonitoringReports
-   - GatewayMonitoringReports: To receoive the gateway reports
+      - To receoive the gateway reports
 - Eventhouse:
-   - Platform and Audit DB: To process, store and query all the information ingested
+   - Platform and Audit DB
+      - To process, store and query all the information ingested
 - Notebooks:
+   - Monitoring Audit Logs
-   - Monitoring Audit Logs: Extract the Audit logs from the API and ingest them incrementally in the Eventhouse.
-(Recommended to be configured to run every 5 min)
+      - Extract the Audit logs from the API and ingest them incrementally in the Eventhouse.
+      - Recommended to be configured to run every 5 min.
-   - Monitoring Extraction Refreshables: Extract the refreshables from all the capacities and stores the last refresh incrementally.
-(Recommended to be configured to run every 5 min)
+   - Monitoring Extraction Refreshables:
+      - Extract the refreshables from all the capacities and stores the last refresh incrementally.
+      - Recommended to be configured to run every 5 min.
-   - Monitoring Extraction Scanner: Extract the full inventory with the Scanner API.
-Creates the snapshot and loads incrementally.
-(Recommended to be configured to run every 30 min)
+   - Monitoring Extraction Scanner:
+      - Extract the full inventory with the Scanner API.
+      - Creates the snapshot and loads incrementally.
+      - Recommended to be configured to run every 30 min.
-   - Monitoring Extraction Inventory: Extracts the following information at tenant level (Recommended to be configured to run every 1 day):
+   - Monitoring Extraction Inventory:
+      - Extracts the following information at tenant level:
          - Capacities
          - Apps
          - Domains
          - Tenant Settings
          - Workspace Delegated Settings
          - Capacity Delegated Settings
          - Domain Delegated Settings
          - Gateways and Members
          - Gateway Connections
          - Git Connections
+      - Recommended to be configured to run every 1 day.

 The Notebooks uses the [Semantic Link Labs](https://github.com/microsoft/semantic-link-labs) to interact with the APIs.

 # Implementation guide